 Creating safer pregnancies through preeclampsia prevention

 According to the Centers for Disease Control and Prevention, the U.S. is one of the only high-income countries where deaths related to pregnancy or childbirth are on the rise.
-This crisis also disproportionately affects Black women.
+This crisis also disproportionately affects Black women.2,3 And, in recent months, the COVID-19 pandemic has created new challenges, as many expectant moms may be attending fewer in-person prenatal care visits that could help detect preeclampsia risks.

 “Alarmingly, women today are 50 percent more likely to die in childbirth than their mothers were, and Black women are at an even higher risk.
 We must do more to address this public health crisis and keep moms and babies healthy,” says Daniel Knecht, M.D., CVS Health’s vice president of clinical products.
 “The goal of this initiative is to help empower our members to have productive discussions with their providers throughout their pregnancy journey.”